I’ve not imbedded an ‘overview’ map so I’d recommend using Saved Places on your Google Maps to track them down and see what’s close to you.

 Lovely wine, stunning scenery.
 Best to have a car.
-Check out; Maddens Rise (Viognier is super special) and Meletos along with many others.
+Check out; Maddens Rise (Viognier is super special), it’s here and Meletos it’s here along with many others.
 One of Australia’s most stunning, but also most dangerous drives is nearby – The Black Spur best to drive this before any tastings.

 Red Hill wineries:

 Lush forests and stunning wineries only a short drive from Melbourne.
-Check out: Foxeys Hangout, Montalto, and Polperro.
-Check out Arthurs Seat look out on the way back to Melbourne for an unbeatable view across the bay.
+Check out: Foxeys Hangout (first pic), Montalto (second pic), and Polperro.
+Check out Arthurs Seat viewpoint/look out on the way back to Melbourne for an unbeatable view across the bay.

 Bellarine Peninsula Wineries: